agiliopadua/compute_fep/README.md

 Documentation
 -------------

-The `compute fep`, the modified `fix adapt` and the soft-core `pair styles` have documentation pages in the the `doc` directory.
+The `compute fep`, a modified `fix adapt` and the soft-core `pair styles` have their documentation pages in the the `doc` directory.

-Some examples of usage are provided.
+Some examples are provided.